 Lagerstroemia indica 'Whit III'

-Pink Velour Crape Myrtle gives you the best of both worlds.
+Pink Velour Crape Myrtle Trees give you the best of both worlds.
 Cotton Candy Pink flowers with dark wine-colored leaves.
 The flowers seem to be non-stop from summer through fall.
-Just when we think the flowers are beginning to slow down a new batch of flowers is produced.
+Just when we think the flowers are beginning to slow down, a new batch of flowers is produced.

 California Residents: This product can not be shipped to California at this time.
 Browse products that can be shipped to California here.

 Pink Velour Crape Myrtle Trees for Sale Online

 Pink Velour Crape Myrtle Trees (Lagerstroemia indica 'Whit III') produce clusters of vibrant flowers that blanket this multi-stemmed tree all summer long.
 Just when we think the flowers are beginning to fall away, a new set of flowers pop out of the red berries that hide beneath.
 In the summer the leaves change to green then once again in the fall to a vibrant orange-red.

 Depending on your climate, the Pink Velour can reach up to 10 feet tall and wide at maturity.
 Perfect for medium to large gardens it shines when planted in mass plantings, and even more as a specimen plant.
 Once established, it can grow several feet each season and produce 2 foot long clusters of pink flowers, a real she stopper.